tlecomte/friture/doc/index.rst

 Instructions:
     1. Plug a measurement microphone to the Left input channel.
     2. In Friture, add a new dock, and choose the Octave Spectrum in the widget list.
-    3. In the dock settings, ask for 3 bands per octave
+    3. In the dock settings, ask for 3 bands per octave.
-    4. Play pink noise to your sound system (using Friture pink noise generator if you will)
+    4. Play pink noise to your sound system (using Friture pink noise generator if you will).
     5. The ideal spectrum should be flat.
 Use an equalizer to raise the dips and lower the peaks in the spectrum.